 The effects of physical activity and exercise on blood lipids has been examined in 5 systematic reviews.
-Of these, two also included ESRD patients and showed no significant changes in total cholesterol, HDL-C, LDL-C or triglycerides (46,47).One systematic review (42) did infer beneficial effect on triglyceride levels in the short term (<3 months); however, the benefit was not apparent in analysis of longer duration intervention (up to 12 months) (42).
-Pei and colleagues (12) reported a small but significant increase in HDL-C (3.54 mg/dL) from 6 RCTs which looked at exercise interventions in non-dialysis CKD, but no further benefits were noted.
-The above findings were recently confirmed in the most recent systematic review and meta-analysis which concluded that current available evidence suggests that exercise interventions have little to no effect on blood lipid levels in non-dialysis CKD patient populations (40).
-Our own systematic review found an additional 2 RCTs which studied the effect to exercise therapy on blood lipid s(48,49); they both found no benefit of combined exercise training on any component of the blood lipid profile.
+Of these, two also included ESRD patients and showed no significant changes in total cholesterol, high-density lipoprotein cholesterol (HDL-C), low-density lipoprotein cholesterol (LDL-C) or triglycerides.^{46,47} One systematic review42 did infer beneficial effect on triglyceride levels in the short term (<3 months); however, the benefit was not apparent in analysis of longer duration intervention (up to 12 months).42 Pei and colleagues12 reported a small but significant increase in HDL-C (3.54 mg/dL) from six randomised controlled trials (RCTs) which looked at exercise interventions in non-dialysis CKD, but no further benefits were noted.
+The above findings were recently confirmed in the most recent systematic review and meta-analysis which concluded that current available evidence suggests that exercise interventions have little to no effect on blood lipid levels in non-dialysis CKD patient populations.40 Our own systematic review found an additional two RCTs which studied the effect to exercise therapy on blood lipids;^{48,49} they both found no benefit of combined exercise training on any component of the blood lipid profile.
 Overall, our conclusion of the current research base is that there is no beneficial effect of exercise in total cholesterol, HDL-C, LDL-C or triglycerides.
 Thus, we are currently unable to recommend exercise as an intervention to improve blood lipid levels or composition.